 The human brain processes visuals 60,000 times faster than text.
-Yet, many development teams continue to work and communicate through disparate, text-heavy programs like spreadsheets, wikis, and written reports in meeting after meeting after meeting.
+Yet, many development teams continue to work and communicate through disparate, text-heavy programs like spreadsheets, wikis, and written reports in meeting after meeting.

 In the fast-paced world of agile development, communication gaps and delays can cause costly time sucks and inefficiencies.